web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/html-template.md

 ### [EJS](https://ejs.co/)

-When the suffix of the template is `.ejs`, Builder will use the EJS template engine to compile it.
+When the suffix of the template is `.ejs`, Rsbuild will use the EJS template engine to compile it.
 EJS is a simple templating language that lets you generate HTML markup with plain JavaScript.

 For example, you can first refer to a `.ejs` template through the [html.template](/en/api/config-html.html#htmltemplate) config: